rachelando/scaffolding/source/1-accessibility.rst

                 <input type="button" value="Check" onclick="sendmcq('Q2')"><br>
 		</form>
 		<script id="Q2-answers" type="application/json">
-		[ 	{ "ansid":"Q2A1", "answer": "Accessibility also helps other user groups", "feedback": "Incorrect, that IS a motivation.", "result": ""  } ,	{ "ansid":"Q2A2", "answer": "Accessibility has a good business case", "feedback": "Incorrect, that IS a motivation.", "result": ""  } ,	{ "ansid":"Q2A3", "answer": "Accessibility helps everyone", "feedback": "Incorrect, that IS a motivation.", "result": ""  } ,	{ "ansid":"Q2A4", "answer": "Accessibility requires no extra effort for designers", "feedback": "That's right! 🎉 That is NOT a motivation.", "result": "correct"  }
+		[ 	{ "ansid":"Q2A1", "answer": "Accessibility also helps other user groups", "feedback": "Incorrect, that IS a motivation.", "result": ""  } ,	{ "ansid":"Q2A2", "answer": "Accessibility has a good business case", "feedback": "Incorrect, that IS a motivation.", "result": ""  } ,	{ "ansid":"Q2A3", "answer": "Accessibility helps everyone", "feedback": "Incorrect, that IS a motivation.", "result": ""  } ,	{ "ansid":"Q2A4", "answer": "Accessibility requires no extra effort for designers", "feedback": "That's right! 🎉 That is not true so it is NOT a motivation.", "result": "correct"  }
 	]
 	</script>